German solar installations may have more than tripled in the first quarter from a year ago, the country’s deputy environment minister said.

 Germany’s BSW-Solar lobby has said the government’s subsidy reduction plans are too harsh and will worsen a shakeout that led to the insolvencies of at least four German solar companies since December.
-First Solar Inc. (FSLR), the biggest maker of thin-film panels, on April 17 said it would cut 30 percent of its workforce and close a factory in Germany partly due to subsidy reductions in Germany and Italy.
+First Solar Inc. (FSLR:US), the biggest maker of thin-film panels, on April 17 said it would cut 30 percent of its workforce and close a factory in Germany partly due to subsidy reductions in Germany and Italy.

 “So far we can’t see real reductions because the moderate reductions we introduced with the recent legislative act are already in the price,” Reiche said.
 “I’d expect that also in the future we have a growing PV market in installations.”

 “Innovative companies will still have a chance, they have to go for research and education and export markets.
 There’s a market in Europe, not only in Germany,” Reiche said.
 “If a company just counts on subsidies, it can’t be successful as a global player.”

 To contact the reporter on this story: Stefan Nicola in Berlin at firstname.lastname@example.org

 To contact the editor responsible for this story: Randall Hackley at email@example.com